Diddy Kong Racing: Cancelled sequel and spin-offs

-After the release of Diddy Kong Racing, Rare began development on a sequel named Donkey Kong Racing for the GameCube, which featured Donkey Kong as the titular character.
+After the release of Diddy Kong Racing, Rare refined the racing engine for use in their subsequent N64 racing game, Mickey's Speedway USA (2000).
+Rare then began development on a sequel named Donkey Kong Racing for the GameCube, which featured Donkey Kong as the titular character.
 A pre-rendered CG video of the game was shown at E3 2001, which displayed a parody of the speederbike scene from Return of the Jedi.
 According to Lee Musgrave, the game featured a unique mechanic which involved riding on animals rather than driving vehicles.
 The player could switch between different types of animals mid-race; larger animals could destroy obstacles, whereas smaller ones allowed more manoeuvrability.
 Development of Donkey Kong Racing was cancelled when Nintendo turned down the opportunity to purchase its remaining 51 percent stake in Rare, and the developer was bought out by Microsoft for £375 million in 2002.

 After the buyout, Rare took what had been done with Donkey Kong Racing and created a prototype for the Xbox which expanded into an adventure game similar to the original setup of Diddy Kong Racing.
 Musgrave stated that the concept was essentially "built from scratch" and featured a limited multiplayer version at one point.
 The concept was in development over 18 months and evolved from being an animal-orientated racing game to an open-world game with Tamagotchi-style features, in which nurturing animals was a "key mechanic".
 By this point, Donkey Kong Racing had evolved into Sabreman Stampede, part of Rare's Sabreman series.
 Sabreman Stampede was set for release on the Xbox 360, but was cancelled due to a lack of focus and Rare's unfamiliarity with the hardware.